Waterpot Olla FAQs & Installation

 • Bury The Waterpot leaving the neck above the soil surface to prevent dirt and mulch from washing Next, gently pack soil around The Waterpot Olla.

-• Plants or seedlings around The Waterpot Olla should be placed approximately 30cm around the Olla, although this will depend on the root
+• Plants or seedlings around The Waterpot Olla should be placed approximately 30cm around the Olla, although this will depend on the roots of the plant.
+Plant short-rooted seedlings closer to the olola eg. Lettuce and ones with longer roots that will grow towards the water source further away.

 • Place The Waterpots approximately every 30-60cm in your garden for maximum impact.
 This may take some experimentation to find the best distance apart.
 The closer the units, the more available water there is for your plants.